 Friedrich von Knauss

-Friedrich von Knaus(s) (1724-1789), was a German watchmaker, mechanician and inventor, who built clockwork mechanisms which could, in a simple way, play musical instruments, write short phrases, or conduct other individual, specialized tasks.
-It is believed, that namely Knaus created the first writing automaton.
+Friedrich von Knaus(s) (1724-1789), was a German watchmaker, mechanician, and inventor, who built clockwork mechanisms that could, in a simple way, play musical instruments, write short phrases, or conduct other individual, specialized tasks.
+It is believed, that Knaus created the first writing automaton.

 Early Life